sebschu/adaptation/experiments/01_pre_test/Readme.md

 # Experimental design

 The goal of this experiment is to evaluate how much variability there is in the use of modals given different probability distributions for a given event.
-That is we want to estimate the distributions `P(modal | theta)`, where theta is the probability of an event happening.
+That is we want to estimate the distributions `P(modal | theta)`, where `theta` is the probability of an event happening.

 ## Cover story

 An adult and a child walk up to a gumball machine.
 The container with the gumballs is high up and the contents can only be seen from the top, so the child cannot see what is in the container.
 There is a varying distribution of yellow and red gumballs, which is clearly visible to the adult but not the child.
-The child says ``I want a blue gumball.''.
+The child says "I want a blue gumball."

 We ask, how likely is it that the adult would say: